Quantum fluctuation of stress tensor in a higher-derivative scalar field theory around a cosmic string: Conclusion

 \section{Conclusion}

-In this paper, we calculated the quantum fluctuations of the stress tensor of a higher-derivative scalar field model \cite{FS1,FS2,Fujikawa} in a conical space which looks like a spacetime around a cosmic string \cite{Vilenkin,VS}.
-We adopted the stress tensor based on the effective theory of Gibbons et al.\cite{GPS}.
+In this paper, we calculated the quantum fluctuations of the stress tensor of a higher-derivative scalar field model \cite{FS1,FS2,Fujikawa} in a conical space which looks like a space-time around a cosmic string \cite{Vilenkin,VS}.
+We adopted the stress tensor based on the effective theory of Gibbons \textit{et al.}\cite{GPS}.
 In general, the quantum stress tensor of higher-derivative scalar theories without self-interaction is expressed as a simple sum of quantum stress tensors of free massive scalar fields.
-Therefore, it was found that there is no cancellation that would appear in the behavior of Green's function and the vacuum expectation value of a scalar field squared \cite{KKSW1}.
+Therefore, it was found that there is no cancellation that would appear in the behavior of Green's function and the vacuum expectation value of a scalar field squared \cite{KKSW1}; some divergences in canonical scalar field theory do not appear in the theory with infinite derivatives.
 Numerical calculations reveal the dependence of the quantum fluctuation of the stress tensor on the parameter $l$ corresponding to the cutoff length included in the theory.
 It was also confirmed that results coincide with those obtained with the canonical massless scalar field theory \cite{Smith} in the limit of zero cutoff.

-When we introduce self-interaction or interactions of multiple fields, the quantum aspect of higher-derivative theories becomes completely non-trivial.
+When we introduce self-interaction or interactions of multiple fields, the quantum aspect of higher-derivative theories becomes completely nontrivial.
 This is because the form of effective interaction becomes inevitably complicated due to the redefinition of the field in effective action.
 However, if we proceed with utilizing symmetries such as gauge symmetry, we may be able to study physical quantities in certain restricted theories.
 In addition, it is worthwhile to consider the compact space defined by the boundary condition on fields, where we can perform calculations with considerably ease.